NaLogos/Online_Certification_Web_App/README.md

 ## Laravel Project

-An Online Certification Wab App built using Laravel & MySQL, Admin/Expert is able to create exams, a candidate is able to pick one of the available sessions to take the associated exam and get a certificate
+An Online Certification Web App built using Laravel & MySQL, Admin/Expert is able to create exams, a candidate is able to pick one of the available sessions to take the associated exam and get a certificate

 - - - - -